-In 2020, media reports emerged indicating that trans people were routinely detained and placed in a "transit center," a type of detention center that functions primarily to warehouse those picked up in operations to "clean the streets."
-Such centers operate largely outside the rule of law.
-Human Rights Watch interviewed gay and transgender people who had been held in Gikondo Transit Center who said they had been "harassed, insulted, and beaten by security officials during their arrest and detention" and that transgender women were held in male facilities.
-159
+largely outside the rule of law.258 Human Rights Watch interviewed gay and transgender people who had been held in Gikondo Transit Center who said they had been "harassed, insulted, and beaten by security officials during their arrest and detention" and that transgender women were held in male facilities.259 credit to any landlord but they observe you for some months and know that you are gay, wake up in the morning and say Albert we need our house now, look for another [rental]...

 Few activists are publicly "out" as LGBTIQ in Rwanda.
-In 2019, Albert Nabonibo, a well-known gospel singer, came out as gay.260 Nabonibo's courage took a toll, as he told OutRight:
+In 2019, Albert Nabonibo, a well-known gospel singer, came out as gay.260 Nabonibo's courage took a toll, as he told Outright:

 I was chased from my job as finance officer, by forcing me to resign after few days of my coming out as gay in media.
 I have [been evicted from] my rented apartment so many times, four times.
-After my landlords knew that [I] am gay they requested me to leave their house with no reason, I could pay my rents well, I had no credit to any
+After my landlords knew that [I] am gay they requested me to leave their house with no reason, I could pay my rents well, I had no